Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Introduction

-In nearly all experiments on spin qubits, the relative orientation of the sample and the applied magnetic field is not allowed to vary.
+In most experiments on spin qubits, the relative orientation of the sample and the applied magnetic field is not allowed to vary.
 However, rotatable sample holders can give some variation in the angle between the growth direction and the applied field.
 See, for example, Ref. \cite{sigillito2017all}.
-Full coverage of the whole solid angle can obtained from vector magnetic arrangements with appropriate parameters of the magnets.
-Indeed, experiments to optimize qubit operation by so changing the direction of the field using a vector magnet have been carried out \cite{zhang2020controlling}.
-The present paper can be viewed as pointing a direction for these kinds of efforts.
+Full coverage of the whole solid angle can be obtained from vector magnet arrangements with appropriate parameters of the magnets.
+Indeed, experiments to optimize qubit operation by changing the direction of the applied field have been carried out \cite{zhang2021controlling}.
+The present paper can be viewed as an aid to these kinds of efforts, since the direction of maximum decoherence times can be inferred from the calculations.
+Other phenomena that have been investigated by rotating the field are the variations in the Rabi frequency of multi-hole qubits in Si \cite{crippa2018electrical} and the profile of the spin-orbit interaction of a silicon double quantum dot in MOS structures \cite{tanttu2019controlling}, \cite{Marx:2020}.

-In Sec.\ref{sec:anisotropy} we give the basic theory of the anisotropy of the coherence times.
-In Sec.\ref{sec:noise} the noise sources under consideration are reviewed with an eye towards the anisotropy problem.
-In Sec.\ref{sec:casestudy} we show how to make quantitative predictions for the anisotropy in a specific quantum dot device.
-In Sec.\ref{sec:conclusion} we summarize and discuss our results and indicate some promising future directions for research.